-Welcome to the official website of Texas ASA District 31!
+Welcome to the official website of District 31 USA Softball of Texas!

 The Texas Amateur Softball Association is incorporated under the laws of the State of Texas as a non-profit organization whose objectives are to promote organized amateur softball in the State of Texas for all persons regardless of race, color, creed, religion, sex, national origin, or ancestry; to establish uniform softball rules and regulations that can be observed by all members; to educate and train in the proper skills of amateur softball play and rules by promoting, organizing, and conducting clinics, seminars, and training courses.

-Texas ASA is the area of Texas not located in the geographic area of Dallas, Ft.
+Texas USA is the area of Texas not located in the geographic area of Dallas, Ft.
 Worth, San Antonio, and Houston.
-These are called “metro” areas and each has its own ASA organization that is responsible for the ASA operation in that metro to the Amateur Softball Association of America.
+These are called “metro” areas and each has its own USA organization that is responsible for the USA operation in that metro to the USA Softball Association of America.

-Texas ASA is divided into Districts and each district has a District Commissioner that has total responsibility for the district assigned to them.
-Each of these District Commissioners may in turn appoint other district personnel such as Deputy District Commissioners, District Youth Commissioners, District Umpire-in-Chiefs, etc. to assist them in administering the Texas ASA programs.
+USA of Texas is divided into Districts and each district has a District Commissioner that has total responsibility for the district assigned to them.
+Each of these District Commissioners may in turn appoint other district personnel such as Deputy District Commissioners, District Youth Commissioners, District Umpire-in-Chiefs, etc. to assist them in administering the USA of Texas programs.

-Texas ASA is comprised of a State Commissioner, President, State Youth Commissioner, State Umpire-in-Chief, State Intramural Commissioner and At-Large Player Representatives.
-The majority of these people make up the Texas ASA Executive Committee.
-Voting members of Texas ASA consists of District Commissioners, Deputy District Commissioners, and District Youth Commissioners.
+USA Of Texas is comprised of a State Commissioner, President, State Youth Commissioner, State Umpire-in-Chief, State Intramural Commissioner and At-Large Player Representatives.
+The majority of these people make up the USA of Texas Executive Committee.
+Voting members of USA of Texas consists of District Commissioners, Deputy District Commissioners, and District Youth Commissioners.

-Texas ASA conducts state-wide meetings every January and October.
-During these meetings the voting members establish rules, guidelines, bid and award state tournaments, and conduct other pertinent business matters that allow Texas ASA to be a success.
+USA of Texas conducts state-wide meetings every January and October.
+During these meetings the voting members establish rules, guidelines, bid and award state tournaments, and conduct other pertinent business matters that allow USA of Texas to be a success.
 The January meeting is dedicated to training ourselves to operate our program more efficiently.